-Here we provide guidance on funding for Scottish, EU and student from the rest of the UK.
-(Find out more about funding for international (non-EU) students.)
+Here we provide guidance on funding for Scottish students, students from the rest of the UK and students from the Republic of Ireland.
+(Find out more about funding for EU and international students.)

 If you are a first degree student and ordinarily resident in Scotland, you are eligible for your tuition fees to be paid by the Scottish Government by applying to the Student Awards Agency for Scotland (SAAS).